 For creative content writers, a story needs to be loved by the audience.
 This requires a lot of hard work, and many writers take extra measures to spread awareness of their content, such as advertising, book signings or social media marketing.
 If creative writing is posted online, SEO comes into play.
 You need readers to find your content, and this can be done by optimizing your website and ranking for keywords.

-Both styles have the fundamental need for engagement and involvement.
+Both styles have a fundamental need for engagement and involvement.
 The central reason why content is created is so that it can reach potential readers and benefit them.
-These practices aim to be easy to read, interesting and appealing.
+These practices aim to be interesting and appealing.

 3. Advocates Writing